Getting started in the US server region

 ## Prerequisites

-To be able to analyze your projects in the US region, you must use at least the following scanner version:
+To be able to analyze your projects in the US server region, you must use at least the following scanner version:

 * SonarScanner for Maven: 5.1